awm5883/awm-calculator/README.md

 ### Current version: FINAL

-All updates will be made to this same file.
+All updates will be made to awm-calculator-final.
 This will be the end of the version folders.
+Versions can be found at the docstring at the top.